Terms and Conditions

 11. TERM AND TERMINATION

-11.1 The agreement commences on the Commencement Date, as specified on the Order Confirmation.
-You may terminate this Agreement on one Month’s notice.
+11.1 The agreement commences on the Commencement Date.
+Either party may terminate this Agreement on one Month's notice.

 11.2 To terminate any or all of the Services, a nominated representative of the Subscriber should select the option to cancel the subscription within their Online Account.

 11.3 If you terminate the Service(s), we will not charge you for closing down your Online Account.

 11.4 We may terminate your use of the Service immediately on notice and without refund if, in our reasonable opinion, you have committed a material breach of these Terms & Conditions or you under go any insolvency event (unless for the purpose of a solvent corporate reconstruction).

 11.5 Subject to clause 11.6 below, we reserve the right to hold all data, records and information until full payment of any arrears is made.

 11.6 On termination you will no longer have access to the subscription-based areas of the Site, including any Content you may have stored.
 Any Content will be retained in accordance with our standard retention policy.
 However, within 14 days of Termination you may request that we provide you wish a complete copy of all Company Personal Data by secure file transfer in a commonly used format, or that we delete all copies of Company Personal Data.
 We shall aim to comply with any such request within 28 days of receipt of it.
 If such a request is made when arrears are outstanding then we shall only be obliged to comply with any request to the minimum requirements of the Applicable Laws.